Achieve professional and personal success with the latest business negotiation strategies. Subscribe to Negotiation Briefings

 – A question of ethics: What to do with inside information

-I look forward to welcoming you to the community of business leaders and other professionals who subscribe to Negotiation.
+I look forward to welcoming you to the community of business professionals who subscribe to Negotiation Briefings.

 P.S.
 Your very next deal could be the one that clinches your budget…lands that big account…or puts your business way out in front of the competition.

 P.P.S.
-One thing I can guarantee you: Negotiation must help you achieve consistently better outcomes, or you may request and receive a full refund at any time during the term of your subscription.
+There’s not much in life that is guaranteed.
+But one thing I will guarantee you: Negotiation Briefings must help you achieve consistently better outcomes, or you may request and receive a full refund at any time during the term of your subscription.